Funding opportunity

 The National Institute for Health and Care Research provides a clinical trials toolkit that gives practical advice to those planning or running clinical trials in the UK.

-If you are considering a drug repurposing project may wish to explore the Repurposing Medicines Toolkit, developed by Medical Research Council (MRC) and LifeArc.
+If you are considering a drug repurposing project you may wish to explore the Repurposing Medicines Toolkit, developed by Medical Research Council (MRC) and LifeArc.

 Research disruption due to COVID-19